RAF Scampton: Hawk XX306

-The current gate guardian at Scampton is a former Red Arrows Hawk T.1 XX306.
+The last gate guardian at Scampton was a former Red Arrows Hawk T.1 XX306.
 Positioned in front of the Station Headquarters, it was unveiled by the then Station Commander Wing Commander Michael Harrop during a ceremony on 12 October 2015.

 The aircraft was constructed at BAe Dunsfold and handed over to the RAF on 23 May 1980.
 The jet spent two months at RAF Valley before flying to RAF Kemble (the Red Arrows' previous home) and joined the Squadron on 3 July 1980, being one of the first of its type operated by the Red Arrows following their conversion from the Folland Gnat at the end of the 1979 display season.

 During its operational life XX306 amassed a total flying time of 7,378hrs 15 mins accumulating 13,007 landings.
 It was retired from the aerobatic team on 20 October 2012, having last been used in a display on 26 September of that year.